NicholasCote/LENS2-Dashboard-Python/README.md

 ### Using Docker Locally with separate containers for Dask
 ***Note:*** Make sure app.py has `CLUSTER_TYPE = 'scheduler:8786'` set before building the container image.
-The commands used will pull from the ncote Docker Hub repository if you do not build locally.
+The commands used will pull from the negins Docker Hub repository if you do not build locally.
-You can specify your own docker image names to replace anything that begins with `ncote/`
+You can specify your own docker image names to replace anything that begins with `negins/`

 1. Build the docker images for the web application and dask

-`docker build -t ncote/lens2-docker .`
+`docker build -t negins/lens2-docker .`

-`docker build -f Dockerfile.dask -t ncote/dask-lens2 .`
+`docker build -f Dockerfile.dask -t negins/dask-lens2 .`

 2. Create a docker network to run the containers on